bistro-its-berkeley/BISTRO-Starter-Kit/README.md

   * **Introduction to the Urban Transportation Systems Optimization Framework**: First, read the brief [introduction on the Urban Transportation System problem](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Introduction_transportation_problem.md).
 It will give you a general understanding of the framework of problem you need to solve and the related optimization challenges.

-  * **The Problem statement for the internal pilot test**: Then, read through the [presentation of the Sioux-Faux case] for the Hackathon, which provides a high-level description of the tasks, as well as information on the outputs and scoring function. **LINK**
+  * **The Problem statement for the Internal Pilot Study**: Then, read through the [presentation of the Sioux-Faux case](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/The_Sioux_Faux_case_pilot_study.md) for the Hackathon, which provides a high-level description of the tasks, as well as information on the outputs and scoring function.

   * **The inputs to optimize**: Next, the [Which inputs should I optimize?](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/docs/Which-inputs-should-I-optimize%3F.md) page will give you the steps for installing BEAM and understanding what the inputs of the simulation are, where they are stored, and how to modify them.